Small Business Succession Planning | Trust Point Inc

 The question John and Jane need to answer is, are they trying to treat their children fairly or to treat them equally?
 If the goal is to treat the kids equally, voting stock should transfer to all three.
 If the goal is to treat them fairly, the last two options deserve some thought.
 Regardless of the decision, there could be implications for the Smiths’ estate plan.
 Both plans need to be coordinated if fairness is to be achieved.

-Consult with financial professionals
+Consult with Financial Professionals

 As the succession plan is being formulated, John and Jane need to bring their team of financial professionals into the planning process.
 Trust Point’s team of experienced professionals brings insights to a variety of wealth-related issues.
 We have the ability to leverage resources and coordinate with outside advisors on the clients behalf.
 For over a century our clients have experienced the confidence in knowing that their advisory team is serving as their advocate.
 Give us a call at (800) 658-9474 or contact us through our online form if you’re ready to have a conversation.